 8. Attend a Travel Show

-I’ve exhibited at the Chicago Travel & Adventure Show since 2014, and the San Diego Travel & Adventure Show since 2015 (and I spoke about choosing road trip destinations in 2019 and 2020!).
+I’ve exhibited at the Chicago Travel & Adventure Show since 2014, and the San Diego Travel & Adventure Show since 2015 (and have spoken about choosing road trip destinations and road trips from Chicago).

 Every year I’ve found new places to visit that are within a few hours of those cities, making them easy places to visit.